 Things fell apart between both men in March 2019 and he was sacked.

-Mama Kandeh is the leader of the Gambia Democratic Congress (GDC).
+Mama Kandeh is the leader of Gambia Democratic Congress (GDC).
 He recently signed a controversial MoU with supporters of ex-president Yahya Jammeh.

 Amid criticism, he said in October that the MoU does not include an amnesty for Mr Jammeh.

-Earlier in June 2005, along with the other three opposition MPs, Mr Sallah was expelled from the National Assembly on the grounds of dual party membership.
+Earlier in June 2005, along with the other 3 opposition MPs, Mr Sallah was expelled from the National Assembly on the grounds of dual party membership.
 NADD had been registered as a political party and the Supreme Court of The Gambia judged that it went against the Gambian Constitution to belong to two parties at the same time.
-Consequently, a by-election was held and Mr Sallah was reelected.
+Consequently, a by-election was held and Sallah was reelected.